FascodeNet/lightdm-qtquick-greeter/README.md

 # lightdm-qtquick-greeter
-A Greeter for LighDM with switchable themes written in Qt for Alter Linux and Serene Linux
+A Greeter for LightDM with switchable themes written in QtQuick for Alter Linux and Serene Linux

 # Usage